zvory/track-to-css-animation/README.md

 Once per video:

-Object tracking in python -> output in some format -> `corners-to-corners.js` -> creates a `trackArr` variable, tuple of [portion of video completed, ...points]
+Object tracking in python -> output in some format -> `corners-to-corners.js` -> creates a `trackArr` variable, tuple of [portion of video completed, x1, y1, ..., x4, y4]

 Each time your website runs: